-The COVID-19 pandemic demands urgent action to manage the influx of patients.
+The covid-19 pandemic demands urgent action to manage the influx of patients.
 For AI companies, this is both a call and an opportunity to deliver solutions that could increase the speed and accuracy of clinical decisions.
 We too recognised that our experience deploying AI for chest CT should be used to serve the medical staff fighting the disease (a responsibility we took in collaboration with our partners as ICOVAI).

 However, some voices have started to question the legitimacy of multiple initiatives creating algorithms on the fly, a process that usually takes months or even years.
-There are concerns that the AI tools may be built on questionable datasets or circumventing regulatory approvals.
+There are concerns that the AI tools may be built on questionable datasets or circumvent regulatory approvals.

-As this article will show, the shortcut-free roadmap to building and deploying a well-performing, certified, and integrated AI solution for clinical practice, during and after COVID-19, is long and testing; to illustrate, we will refer to a possible AI tool for COVID-19 imaging.
+As this article will show, the shortcut-free roadmap to building and deploying a well-performing, certified, and integrated AI solution for clinical practice, during and after covid-19, is long and testing; to illustrate, we will refer to a possible AI tool for covid-19 imaging.
 Our plea is that the urgency of delivering an AI solution does not outweigh the requirements for clinical safety and quality.

-Uses of CT for COVID-19
+Uses of CT for covid-19

-As our understanding of COVID is evolving, so is the debate around the role of medical imaging.
+As our understanding of covid-19 is evolving, so is the debate around the role of medical imaging.
 Medical societies have issued statements and advice on the use of CT; on the frontlines, clinical practice has followed the availability of tests, staff, and equipment.

 The literature in brief

-Use cases are identified for CT for a group of patients with COVID-19 (suspicion), complications, or worsening respiratory symptoms.
+Use cases are identified for CT for a group of patients with covid-19 (suspicion), complications, or worsening respiratory symptoms.
 The Fleischner Society considers CT scanning “a major tool if symptoms worsen or in an environment that is resource-constrained for RT-PCR”.
 Research published in BMJ Journals advocates for a “limited, but important, role” to confirm clinical suspicion in patients with negative RT-PCR.

-Other findings indicate that the “quantification of the well-aerated lung at baseline chest CT can be a valuable tool for predicting prognosis in patients with COVID-19 pneumonia”.
+Other findings indicate that the “quantification of the well-aerated lung at baseline chest CT can be a valuable tool for predicting prognosis in patients with covid-19 pneumonia”.
 The use case of using CT to predict a poor outcome or the need for ventilators/ICU requires more research and may prove valuable during future peaks or outbreaks.

 The real-world practice

 Some countries are using CT for diagnosis because it is fast and available.
-RT-PCR tests are far from perfect: their sensitivity in clinical practice is often lower than in laboratory settings, the turnover time is high, and tests are scarce.
+RT-PCR tests are far from perfect.
+Their sensitivity in clinical practice is often lower than in laboratory settings, the turnover time is high, and tests are scarce.
 As a disadvantage, the cleaning of CT scanners to prevent spreading is time-consuming (whereas, portable X-ray machines are easier to clean).

-Hospitals in the Netherlands have been using chest CT scans to assess the pulmonary involvement of COVID-19.
+Hospitals in the Netherlands have been using chest CT scans to assess the pulmonary involvement of covid-19.
 To standardize this assessment, The Dutch Radiological Society introduced CO-RADS, a five-point scale guideline for CT reporting.
 Other reporting templates, such as BSTI, ESTI, or RSNA, provide a similar framework under a different naming convention.

 What is the potential of AI for CT reporting?

 The most useful application seems to be assessing the severity of the disease in order to triage patients and manage risk.
-An AI algorithm could automatically inform the likelihood of COVID (for example, return the CO-RADS score) and quantify the degree of lung damage.
+An AI algorithm could automatically inform the likelihood of covid-19 (for example, return the CO-RADS score) and quantify the degree of lung damage.
 Detection and quantification would be the first steps in predicting the patient course and outcome, should clinical evidence support this development.

-The ICOVAI approach to AI for COVID-19
+The ICOVAI approach to AI for covid-19

-The following steps are our roadmap to answering a clinical need with an AI solution for COVID-19 on chest CTs:
+The following steps are our roadmap to answering a clinical need with an AI solution for covid-19 on chest CTs:

 1. Data collection